ooni/ooni.org/content/about/supporters/index.md

 #### Requirement

-* Donate between 1’000 - 10’000 EUR per year
+* Donate between 1’000 - 10’000 EUR/USD per year

 #### Benefit

-Listed on our website as a small logo with a link back to your site
+* Small logo with link back to your website
+* Mentioned as a supporter in our monthly progress updates

 ### Starfish